-- Funding is available to employers to encourage them to offer job placements and train program participants. - The need for and amount of the placement incentive will be negotiated by the service provider based on the complexity of job skill level and the length of the on-the-job training required. - The amount available for employer placement incentives is \$2,500 per participant (overall maximum for flow-through funds per participant) minus the total amount allocated to individual supports for that same participant.
+The need for and amount of the placement incentive will be negotiated between the service provider and employer.
+This is based on the job skill level and complexity, as well as the length of the on-the-job training.

+The amount available for employer placement incentives is \$7,500 per participant (overall maximum for flow-through funds per participant), minus the total amount allocated to individual supports for the same participant.